Business and developers: check if you need planning permission

 - adopted Extensions and Alterations to Dwellings - Supplementary Planning Document (PDF 1.1Mb).
 Read the sections relevant to your proposal carefully to find out what we'll consider acceptable when you're applying for planning permission

-To find specific information about a property and any potential constraints around planning developments, visit our iShareMaps website.
+To find specific information about a property and any potential constraints around planning developments, visit the development plan page.

 If planning permission is required

 If you do need planning permission, you'll need to provide us with the necessary scaled plans and supporting information.
 View our checklists to help identify all the information required for your proposal.

 In some cases you do not need to apply for planning permission but you will need to apply for Building Regulations approval to carry out: